-The right foods can help our bodies fight disease, make us stronger, help change our mood, maintain a healthy weight and generally make us feel better1.
+The right foods can help our bodies fight disease, make us stronger, help change our mood, maintain a healthy weight, and generally make us feel better.

 Knowing all this, some of us continue to struggle.
-Yes at times we can fall off the wagon but overall, we really need to be mindful of what we put in our body.
+Yes at times we can fall off the wagon but overall, we really need to be mindful of what we put in our bodies.

 I regularly use the following analogy with my clients – would you put diesel in your petrol car.
 And if you did, just imagine what you must do to put it right.

 Thankfully, our bodies are a little more forgiving and don’t start coughing and spluttering when we overdo it.
-I hear you, it’s not always easy to keep on a healthy path but try and remember the long term effect of your bad choices.
-The food and drink we choose matters.
+I hear you, it’s not always easy to keep on a healthy path but try and remember the long-term effect of your bad choices.
+The food and drink we choose matter.
 Our body needs the right quality fuel to keep it strong and running well.

 For some of us eating is simply providing fuel and for others, it’s about enjoyment.
 And no healthy eating doesn’t mean you’re giving up on enjoyment it just means maintaining a balance.